bnjenner/Bioinformatics_Tools/README.md

 # Bioinformatics Tools

-A collection of commandline tools for common bioinformatics analyses.
+A collection of commandline tools for common bioinformatics tasks written in C++.

-## TO DO
-* gtf/gff filter by gene or transcript ID
-* stats of sequencing file
-* etc...